anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 recovery from failures, etc. Thus, it is recommended that the OpenStack services be containerised for resiliency and resource efficiency.

-In Chapter 3, :numref:`OpenStack Services Topology` shows a high level Virtualised OpenStack services topology.
-The containerised OpenStack services topology version is shown in :numref:`Containerised OpenStack Services Topology`.
+The Chapter 3 shows a
+high level Virtualised OpenStack services topology.
+The containerised OpenStack services topology version is shown in the figure below.

 .. figure:: ../figures/RA1-Ch04-Containerised-OpenStack-Services-Stack.png
    :alt: Containerised OpenStack Services Topology